 Concerns for the Future

-Of course, all this involves making business out of– and potentially working– an environmental catastrophe.
+Of course, all this involves making a business out of– and potentially working– an environmental catastrophe.

 Climate advocates say that fragile sea ice and endangered wildlife habitats would be made even more vulnerable in the face of increased shipping traffic.
 Arctic environmental groups have already requested that COSCO not use high-sulfur fuel on polar trips due to the resulting pollution.
 At the recent G7 assembly in France, Macron called on carriers to avoid using the NSR.